 What is Sleep?
-Sleep is a state that our mind experiences.
+When the mind is in communion with the Self/Spirit but unconsciously, it is called sleep.
+In other words, sleep is a state that our mind experiences.
 According to Carl G. Jung’s analytical psychology, our mind can be at any one of three levels of depth: conscious mind (the waking state experienced in our physical body), subconscious mind (the dream state experienced in our astral body), and unconscious mind (the deep sleep state experienced in our causal body).

-Why do we feel so energized and refreshed after a deep sleep?
-During the deep sleep state, our mind stops spinning around and becomes unconscious; we sink into our Spirit, which is our innermost reality.
+How were we in sleep?
+When we were asleep, the various thoughts such as this physical body, this world, relatives, friends, ornaments, money, food, drinks were not there.
+That is how we become so energized and refreshed from deep sleep.
+Indeed, during the deep sleep state, our mind stops spinning around and becomes unconscious; we sink into our Spirit, which is our innermost reality.
 It is this reconnection with our inner Spirit that rejuvenates our nervous system, recharging us with fresh energy and vigor.
-Our daily experience of sleep proves that the source of profound peace lies within us, not outside.
+Our daily experience of sleep proves that the source of profound peace/happiness lies within, not outside.

-Since sleep is the state that our mind experiences, it makes sense to conclude that it is the peaceful state of mind that is really relevant for sleeping naturally.
+Since sleep is the state that our mind experiences, it is the state of mind that is really relevant for sleeping naturally.
 This brings us to a question: How to acquire such a peaceful state of mind that would induce a deep, restful sleep?
 There is an intimate connection between our mind and our breathing, which means, our state of mind is directly influenced by our breathing.
-In fact, our breathing links our physical, astral, causal bodies.

-Lie absolutely still in the corpse posture.
+Empty your bladder before sleeping.
+Lie down to sleep, absolutely still, in the corpse posture.
 Cross your hands on your chest, or stretch them out.
 Stop tossing or turning.
 Your sleep will be disturbed if you move too much.
 Sleep in one posture.
+Do not sleep on the back; sleep on the left side to help easy digestion of food.
+Keep your head towards East.
+Avoid North because of the constant magnetic pull by the North Pole.
 Close your eyes.
 Empty your mind of all thoughts.
-To think endlessly is a terrible disease.
+Relax!
+Pray to God.

 The first step is to become aware of your breathing.
 You can feel your incoming breath and outgoing breath.
 In this technique, all you have to do is to add awareness to your natural breathing.
 This can be easily achieved by becoming conscious of it – “I am breathing in, I am breathing out; I know that I am breathing in, I know that I am breathing out.”
 As you inhale, feel the calmness spreading throughout your physical body.
 As you exhale, feel that your worries are flowing out of your physical body.